Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Discussion and conclusions

-In this work, we analyse the perfomance of the QBKSP algorithm, a multireference iterative quantum eigensolver which unifies some of the developments made in Refs.~\cite{parrish_quantum_2019,stair_multireference_2020,klymko_real-time_2022} and \cite{cortes_quantum_2022}.
+In this work, we present and analyse the QBKSP algorithm, a multireference iterative quantum eigensolver which unifies some of the developments made in Refs.~\cite{parrish_quantum_2019,stair_multireference_2020,klymko_real-time_2022} and \cite{cortes_quantum_2022}.
 It requires a relatively small number of compact quantum circuits compared to variational approaches such as SSVQE \cite{nakanishi_subspace-search_2019} as convergence is usually achieved within very few Krylov iterations, and it only needs a single ancilla qubit.
+The number of circuits required by the QBKSP scales linearly with the number of Krylov iterations, a significant reduction compared to the quadratic scaling of the multireference Krylov method introduced in Ref.~\cite{stair_multireference_2020}.
 For the systems investigated in this work, i.e., the Heisenberg model and the lithium hydride and hydrogen fluoride molecules, we observe that the number of Krylov iterations required for converging low-lying eigenstates scales strongly sub-exponentially with the system size for any of the tested numbers of reference states.
-When compared to the single-reference approach at the same computational cost, this multireference formulation improves the accuracy of the computed energies, especially for higher-lying eigenstates and in more realistic precision-limited regimes.
+When compared to the single-reference approach at the same computational cost, this multireference formulation improves the accuracy of the computed energies, especially for higher-lying eigenstates and in more realistic noisy regimes.
 Additionally, QBKSP successfully resolves degenerate states and eigenvalues that are difficult or impossible to capture simultaneously with a single reference.
 Although QBKSP requires a maximal evaluation of $B\left(B+1\right)$ different quantum circuits instead of just $2$ for the single reference case in each Krylov iteration, with $B$ being the number of reference states, the execution of these quantum circuits is trivially parallelizable.
 Moreover, a small number of references is typically sufficient to realize the advantages of the multireference approach.
 As future work, more sophisticated reference selection techniques, such as an extension of the scheme proposed in Ref.~\cite{stair_multireference_2020} for excited states, could be applied in order to further reduce the number of Krylov basis states required to span the subspace of interest.